cucumber-ltd/value-object.js/README.md

 properties.
 Two value objects with the same values for all their properties are considered equal.

-This library provides a convenient way to define strict, immutable value objects represented by ES6 classes.
+This library provides a convenient way to define strict, immutable value objects.

 ## Install